Advice on Real Estate Investment

 House Flipping

-- Requires strong knowledge of construction and pricing
+- Requires good knowledge of property valuation, construction, and local market trends

 -